SAN1713911S/SAN1713911S/README.md

 - 👯 I’m looking to collaborate on data science, machine learning and IA proyects

-- 💬 Ask me about Python, Datakiu and Power BI
+- 💬 Ask me about Python, Scikit-learn, TensorFlow, Keras, PyTorch, Power BI, SQL and PySpark

 - 📫 How to reach me: santyo.nino@gmail.com